corefan/xenko-docs/en/manual/input/gamepads.md

 * To check if the current gamepad has been disconnected, use [GamePadState.IsConnected](xref:SiliconStudio.Xenko.Input.GamePadState.IsConnected).

 > [!Note]
 > Xenko doesn't support gamepads connected at runtime.
-This feature will be added in a future release.

 ### Digital buttons